vbrandl/HSP-Churn-Report/report.md

 We recorded sessions both based on IP address + port and the unique bot ID, the peer uses inside the network.
 Major differences in those sessions would be an indicator for either more than one peer using the same IP (e.g. devices behind a NAT) or really long running nodes using a residential internet connection that rotates IP addresses periodically.

-For IP based sessions, the name of the autonomous system (AS) was recorded as well so it is possible to correlate geographic location to specific churn behaviour, which showed impacts of the Chinese Great Firewall, where peers using Chinese IP addresses would have problems connecting at certain times of the day, which results in many small sessions instead of one long session.
+For IP based sessions, the name of the autonomous system (AS) was recorded as well so it is possible to correlate geographic location to specific churn behaviour.

 ### Max Count Aggregation